 Who should I report pain management clinics that I have reason to believe are operating as pill mills?

-- All complaints should go to the licensing unit for pain management clinics:
+- All complaints should go to the Arizona Department of Health Services: Public Health Licensing for pain management clinics:

 Who should I report to if I believe another prescriber is inappropriately managing a patient?